XPerianer/Bandart/README.md

 - Performance: Since Dart is most often used for mobile development, the goal of the library is to support calculations fast enough to run on smartphones.
 - Seedability: When seeded with the same seed, the library should always return the same result.
 - Well tested
-- Extensible
--

-TODO: Tell users more about the package: where to find more information, how to contribute to the package, how to file issues, what response they can expect from the package authors, and more.